We want as many as we can get.

 We love to grow tomato plants and enjoy the abundant harvest.
 But how many tomato plants should we have in a cage?

 In this post, I’ll help you find out how many tomato plants you can have per cage.
-I’ll also give you information on how to use a tomato cage and how to separate tomato plants if they are too close to each other.
+I’ll also give you information on how to use a tomato plant cage and how to separate tomato plants if they are too close to each other.

 How many tomato plants in a cage?